JeannieFallon/JeannieFallon/README.md

 Currently finishing a BS in Computer Science to complement my BA in English and Education.

+## Portfolio

-## Current Projects
+### Personal Projects
+Here is a selection of independently designed projects that I am developing:

 - [lexicon](https://github.com/JeannieFallon/lexicon): A portable, offline coding assistant that runs from a USB drive using local LLMs
+- [homelab-net](https://github.com/JeannieFallon/homelab-net): Local network monitoring stack (Pi-hole, Netdata, Grafana) deployed via Proxmox + Ansible
 - [mercury](https://github.com/JeannieFallon/mercury): Local host auditing agent with LLM-powered analysis and automated system responses

-- [homelab-net](https://github.com/JeannieFallon/homelab-net): Local network monitoring stack (Pi-hole, Netdata, Grafana) deployed via Proxmox + Ansible
+### Tutorials & Examples
+Here is a selection of tutorial or example projects that I have implemented:

+- [github-events-pipeline](https://github.com/JeannieFallon/github-events-pipeline): GitHub events ETL with Pandas

 <!--
 **JeannieFallon/JeannieFallon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.